PeteJames21/alx-low_level_programming/0x0C-more_malloc_free/README.md

 - The _calloc function allocates memory for an array of `nmemb` elements of `size` bytes each and returns a pointer to the allocated memory.
 - The memory is set to zero
 - If `nmemb` or `size` is 0, then `_calloc` returns `NULL`

+## 3-array_range.c
+Write a function that creates an array of integers.
+- The array created should contain all the values from min (included) to max (included), ordered from min to max
+- If min > max, return NULL